 where DEG, OX, UB denote degradation, oxidation, and ubiquitination, respectively.
 Given these equations per protein/peptide and condition, we can find the coefficients C that have large positive or negative coefficients and predict the dependent variable OX, UB, or DEG.

 Algorithm.
 Boosted regression trees will be method of choice {Hastie, 2001 #1544}. ... a few words on scalability, overfitting, parsimony, non-linear relationships, data heterogeneity and sparsity.
+[I don’t think we need to get super-technical here,but have dealt with this above I think.
+We don’t have room.]

 Combined effects.
-In addition to examining features with extremely large positive or negative values, we will also analyze the product terms of two feature values to possible combined effects and interdependencies between two features.
+In addition to examining features with extremely large positive or negative values, we will also analyze (using both stochastic gradient descent and boosted regressio trees) the product terms of two feature values to possible combined effects and interdependencies between two features.
 For example, we may evaluate the interaction between protein length and the degree of unstructuredness and the relationship between the two features.
 Inclusion of product terms will give us a slightly more complex formula of the form:

 DEG for protein i